-Other
+4 Other

-Victoria Walks notes that the terms of reference include but are not limited to the eight dot points listed by the inquiry.
 The following are additional issues which are important in understanding and reducing the number of people killed on our roads.

-'Blaming the victim'
+4.1 'Blaming the victim'

 Victoria Walks is concerned that responses to pedestrian road trauma often focus on the behaviour of people walking rather than drivers, who are often at fault.
 Focusing on the behaviour of victims tends to result in victim blaming.